 For anyone who is looking to pack on some serious mass, one of their top priorities will be to determine what the best training method is.
-Here are 5 workout set-ups to pack on serious muscle.
+Here are 5 bodybuilding programs to pack on serious muscle.
 Learn more.

 For anyone looking to pack on some serious muscle mass, one of the top priorities will be to determine what the best bodybuilding workout to follow is.
 There are a wide range of different workouts available, so choosing the one that will suit your needs best is important.